LitchfieldOperating IntelligenceWhat Monday morning looks like when the Spirit of Hard Work runs on a system the distillery has curated and owns.

 Sample Account 41 Catering | Salisbury | — | — | — |

 Today, the relationship with every CT retailer effectively lives inside the distributor's system.
 Helix builds the parallel asset Litchfield owns — names, addresses, license history, every touch — without stepping on Eder Brothers.
-When the Bakers sell, the buyer is buying a customer book, not a distribution agreement.
+The result is a repeatable business-development machine, not a one-off outreach push.

 It also fixes the postcard problem Tony described: Litchfield no longer has to print the cards, hand them to the distributor, and hope the mailing happens cleanly.